cenit-io/eCapi/docs/developer-guide/parser-algorithms/overview.md

 ### parse_from_di_2_api_request_variant

-> Transforms and returns the data of a product variant from its intermediate data structure in OMNA to be send the
+> Transforms and returns the data of a product variant from its intermediate data structure in core to be send the
 > the remote platform to be integrated.
 >
 > **Resources related with this parser:**